okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js/main/index.md

 In this guide you'll learn how to use the Auth JS SDK with a simple static page application to authenticate and store an OpenID Connect (OIDC) token (`idToken`) and access token (`accessToken`).

-If you'd like to explore the entire Auth JS SDK, see the [Okta Auth JS JavaScript SDK](https://github.com/okta/okta-auth-js/#readme).
+If you'd like to explore the entire Auth JS SDK, see [Okta Auth JS JavaScript SDK](https://github.com/okta/okta-auth-js/#readme).

 ## Installation

-Install the Auth JS SDK by linking out to the Okta CDN, or installing locally through `npm` or another package manager.
+Install Auth JS by linking out to the Okta CDN, or installing locally through `npm` or another package manager.

 ### CDN